jessejputnam/todo/README.md

 - View the optimal layout for the site depending on their device's screen size
 - View all projects and select one at a time as active
 - View all to-dos in each project in summary
+- Add/edit/delete todo lists
+- Add/edit/delete task items
 - Expand each task to see details
 - Delete a to-do
 - Come back to saved list after refresh/exit
+- See how overdue items are if overdue
+- Mark items as priority with visual cue to denote priority items
+- Sort items by a variety of orders

 ## My process